harshita0802goswami/Walmart-Clone/README.md

 - Searchbar implementation , Add to Cart , Checkout Page,
 - Getting the total price and proceeding to the payment page.

+NOTE : To view the product page, search 'soft drinks' in search bar of Landing Page

 ## 🛠 Tech Stacks
 HTML , CSS , JavaScript and JSON